-Local libraries can breathe a sigh of relief after receiving notice this week that state funding through the Public Library Assistance Grant program was restored to the typical $7,000 awarded annually to eligible library applicants.
+Local libraries can breathe a sigh of relief after receiving notice last week that state funding through the Public Library Assistance Grant program was restored to the typical $7,000 awarded annually to eligible library applicants.

 Applicants for fiscal year 2025 previously received only $1,829 — a nearly 74% reduction from historical award amounts.